aloutfi/flexit-api/README.md

 ![flexit-service-ci](https://github.com/aloutfi/flexit/actions/workflows/flexit-ci.yml/badge.svg)

 This is the presentation layer for flexit.
-It is implemented with FastAPI.
+It is implemented with the FastAPI python package.

 During installation, the [flexit package](https://github.com/aloutfi/flexit) is installed via `requirements.txt`